 Prior to this contact, Neste and Valmet had carried out combustion trials with asphaltene at Valmet’s R&D Center in Tampere for Neste’s new Kilpilahti combined heat and power plant.

-In 2014–15, Valmet delivered a CYMIC boiler, featuring circulating fluidized bed (CFB) technology, to the Kirkniemi power plant.
+In 2014–15, Valmet delivered a CFB Boiler (CYMIC at the time), featuring circulating fluidized bed (CFB) technology, to the Kirkniemi power plant.
 The multi-fuel boiler can flexibly use solid fuels such as coal, bark from the mill's debarking process and other wood-based fuels.
 The delivery also included Valmet’s solution for dry flue gas cleaning, the GASCON bag house filter.

 “After being contacted by Neste, we wanted to verify the usability of the fuel.
 We commissioned Valmet’s R&D department to investigate how high the share of asphaltene would act in our fuel mix,” Merinen recalls.
 Valmet’s study showed that the share could be as high as 30%.
 “These results convinced us, and we continued our discussions with Neste.
 We also got the green light from our management for an investment that was needed to enable the combustion of asphaltene,” he continues.